Santos-Rui/Its-clocks-all-the-way-down/README.md

 Powered by an arduino, each clock handle is a stepper motor, totaling 48 steppers.

-Why? because i'm part time masochist and like to having to do the same thing dozens of times
+Why? because i'm part time masochist and like having to do the same thing dozens of times